-In order to ensure a smooth transition to IPv6, AfriNIC's pool should be managed to provide members with address space after the IPv4 pool is depleted, in order to maintain and deploy IPv4 networks while deploying IPv6 networks during a gradual transition to IPv6.
+In order to ensure a smooth transition to IPv6, AfriNIC's pool should be managed to provide members with address space after the IPv4 pool is depleted.
+This will help in maintaining IPv4 networks while deploying IPv6 networks - a practice that characterizes the transition period.
 This document proposes a strategy for allocation and Assignment and maintenance of AfriNIC's IPv4 pool post exhaustion.
 This policy begins when AfriNIC starts to allocation space from the Final /8

-This policy (IPv4 Soft Landing), applies to the management of address space that will be available to AfriNIC under this Global Policy.
-The purpose of this document is to ensure that this last block is used in a manner that is acceptable to the AfriNIC community especially during this time of IPv4 exhaustion.
+This policy (IPv4 Soft Landing), applies to the management of address space that will be available to AfriNIC after the current IPv4 pool is depleted.
+The purpose of this document is to ensure that address space is assigned and/or allocated in a manner that is acceptable to the AfriNIC community especially during this time of IPv4 exhaustion.

 This proposal describes how AfriNIC shall assign, allocate, and manage IPv4 resources during the "Exhaustion Phase" which begins when AfriNIC first needs to assign or allocate IP addresses from the Final /8 block of IPv4 address space.